Best daily deals

 Opening the case of the Bose QuietComfort Earbuds II starts the pairing process.

-Both the Apple AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II connect using Bluetooth 5.3, and support the SBC and AAC Bluetooth codecs.
-There isn’t a high-bitrate option on either of these buds.
+Both the Apple AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II connect using Bluetooth 5.3 and support the SBC and AAC Bluetooth codecs.
+Neither of these buds offers a high-bitrate option.
 The lack of high-quality codec support isn’t a huge issue, but if you want aptX or LDAC support, you’ll have to look elsewhere.

 The AirPods Pro has an H2 chip that supports what Apple calls “high bandwidth connectivity,” but it still doesn’t provide lossless audio.
 The H2 chip also allows for quick pairing when you open the case near an iOS or iPadOS device, as well as quick switching between Apple devices logged into the same iCloud account.